Zombie

 Frequently Asked Questions

-What makes the Zombie cocktail so potent?
+What makes the Zombie cocktail unique compared to other rum cocktails?

-Can I adjust the sweetness of a Zombie cocktail?
+How can I adjust the sweetness of a Zombie cocktail?